St James End, Northampton

-St. James End also known as simply St. James and historically St James's End (or locally 'Jimmy's End') is a district west of the town centre in Northampton, England.
+St James End, also known as St James, and colloquially as Jimmy's End, is a district west of the town centre in Northampton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
 The area developed from the mid to late 19th century particularly with the expansion of the shoe manufacturing and engineering industries, and also the extension of the railway from London in June 1882.

 History

 Northampton Abbey

 The area is named after St James' Abbey which was founded in the town 1104–05 by William Peverel as an Augustinian monastery dedicated to St James and which was built in the area of the modern development.
 The abbey was located in the Abbots Way area, off the south side of Weedon Road in the town (see map).

 The former Express Lift factory, which included the lift-testing tower, was redeveloped for housing in 1999–2000.
 The site was known to occupy part of the precinct of the abbey.
 Excavations were carried out to determine the location and remains of any parts of the abbey.

 The abbey and a cemetery were located.
 The main buildings were preserved beneath the new housing development.
 The cemetery of c.300 burials was excavated during winter 2000–2001.
 The bones were analysed to determine the health and burial practices in the late medieval population of Northampton.

 294 burials were uncovered in well ordered rows, with many wooden coffins, graves lined with old ceramic roof-tiles, stone-lined graves and a single stone coffin suggesting the occupants of relatively high status.

 Use of the cemetery later was less orderly.
 Burials were in simple, shallow graves with just a shroud.
 On the south side was a stone-built building with two mortuary chapels.
 One had a stone-lined tomb, and a fragment of life-sized sculptured leg, with chain mail and a stirrup strap from a broken effigy.
 This may have happened at the dissolution of the abbey in 1538.

 A highly decorated grave slab and the remains of two skeletons had been unearthed in 1970.

 Analysis of the burials shows a large number of elderly people many having suffered from trauma such as leg fractures, fused and/or deformed leg joints and advanced spine degeneration.
 Many of these may have died in the abbey infirmary and further analysis is being undertaken.

 First World War

 On 19 October 1917 at 10.45 pm German Zeppelins dropped bombs near Burghley Park then passed over Northampton dropping nine incendiary bombs over Kingsthorpe, Dallington and Far Cotton.
-Another fell on the roof of 46 Parkwood Street on St. James probably aiming for the Station.
-The house was occupied by Mr. Henry Gammons, a railway bricklayer, who was away at the time.
-His wife, Mrs. Eliza Gammons, and twin daughters Gladys and Lily, aged 13, were in bed.
+Another fell on the roof of 46 Parkwood Street on St James, probably aiming for Northampton railway station.

+The house was occupied by Henry Gammons, a railway bricklayer, who was away at the time.
+His wife, Eliza Gammons, and twin daughters Gladys and Lily, aged 13, were in bed.
 The bomb passed through the house to the bedroom, killing the mother instantly and set fire to the room.
 Both mother and daughters were killed.